Resize Text: |

 Q1.
 Can you provide the most up-to-date list of overseas medical schools?

-Students who wish to pursue medical studies in a medical school listed in the List of Registrable Basic Medical Qualifications should note the primary qualifications column in the same list.
+Students who wish to pursue medical studies in a medical school listed in the SMC’s revised list should note the primary qualifications column in the same list.
 If students enrol into a medical school in our list but are not conferred the corresponding medical qualification shown in our list, they are not eligible to be considered for medical registration in Singapore.

 Q4.
-If I study in a campus that is offsite from the main medical school, would my degree be recognised by SMC for registration?
+If I study in a campus that is offsite from the main medical school, would my degree be recognised by the SMC for registration?

 SMC Election